Skip to main content

 • Fixed-size Data Keys

-A fixed-size Data Key is a data key that has a fixed length of 32 bytes.
-If a controller address has a fixed-size allowed ERC725Y data key set, then that controller address can only change the value of that specific fixed-size data key.
+A fixed-size Data Key is a data key with a fixed length of 32 bytes.
+If a controller address has a fixed-size allowed ERC725Y data key set, then that controller can only change the value of that specific fixed-size data key.

 • Dynamic-size Data Keys

-A dynamic-size Data Key is a data key that can have a length from 1 byte to 31 bytes.
-If a controller address has a dynamic-size allowed ERC725Y data key set, then that controller address can change any data key that starts with the dynamic-size data key.
+A dynamic-size Data Key is a data key with a variable length from 1 byte up to 31 bytes.
+If a controller has a dynamic-size allowed ERC725Y data key set, then that controller can change any data key that starts with the dynamic-size data key.

 Examples: